readthedocs/readthedocs.org/docs/user/hosting.rst

       we are able to provide a CDN to all the projects that we host.
       This service is graciously sponsored by `Cloudflare`_.

-      We bust the cache on the CDN when the following actions happen:
+      We invalidate and refresh the cache on the CDN when the following actions happen:

-      * Your Project is saved
+      * Your Project is saved.
-      * Your Domain is saved
+      * Your Domain is saved.
-      * A new version is built
+      * A new version is built.

    .. tab:: |com_brand|